 Kylie Kain is the winner of the best original category of our Sing Loud! competition.
 Her song, ‘Stompin’ the Ground’, sung with a crew of friends, was chosen by Delta Goodrem and Gurrumul as the winner.
-Below are her answers to some questions we asked about music, reconciliation and the future.
+Below she answers some questions we asked about music, reconciliation and the future.

 1. Tell us about yourself/the group you entered with: